 Emissions reduction

-By French government
+By the French government

 October 2022

-On October 6th 2022, the French government adopted a series of recommendations in order to reduce gas, electricity, and fuel consumption by 10% in two years.
+As part of its Energy Sobriety Plan, the French government adopted a series of recommendations in order to reduce gas, electricity, and fuel consumption by 10% in two years.

 The Energy Sobriety Plan concerns different sectors and players including: buildings, transport, the State, local authorities, individual households, sports, cultural sites and corporations.